• Skip to primary navigation

-The recipe you need for upcoming spring and summer celebrations: my 1-bowl chocolate layer cake, which is grain-free, gluten-free and vegan.
-It’s not a miracle, but it is most definitely marvelous!
+The recipe you need for upcoming spring and summer celebrations: my vegan chickpea flour chocolate cake!
+Made in one bowl, it is grain-free, gluten-free and vegan.
+It’s not a miracle, but it is most definitely marvelous! close up of chickpea flour chocolate layer cake

 Happy Wednesday, everyone!
 I hope this post finds you well and (wishful thinking for all) enjoying the first glimpses of spring.